ArchDiver/RealEstateApp/README.md

-This is a Real Estate App like Zillow
+This is a Real Estate App like Zillow using Django and React.

 Tech used: